How Do I REDUCE Excess Muscle Tension

 Gravity Is NOT The Enemy

-How many times have you heard about us humans have to fight against gravity to stay upright?
-That evolution screwed up by getting us up off all fours, and put us upright against gravity?
+How many times have you heard about we humans have to fight against gravity to stay upright?
+That evolution screwed up by getting us up off all fours, and putting us upright against gravity?

 Well, I don’t believe it.